-Ideally, you would have included RSVP date at least a two weeks prior to the event so that you can finalize the amount of food that should be enough for everybody.
+Ideally, you would have included RSVP date at least a two weeks prior to the event.
+This is so that you can finalize the amount of food that should be enough for everybody.
 The time of the baby shower will then help you decide what kind of food you want to serve.

 Time of the Baby Shower.

 You need to set whether it’ll be a baby shower with sit-down meals or be a mingle and finger-food one.
-Many prefer serving light and healthy snacks, fruits and finger foods since the aim of the celebration is to share experiences and encouraging the mother-to-be.
+Many prefer serving light and healthy snacks, fruits and finger foods.
+This is because the aim of the celebration for some is to share experiences with the mom-to-be.
 However, you need to remember that if you go with light snacks and finger foods, the time should be between lunch and dinner.

 The general rule is prepare a menu that will be enough for everybody.
 You might also want to skip on alcohol unless mommy-to-be is okay with it.
 Don’t forget to consider the amount of time and room available for the shower, as well as any special dietary needs of the mommy-to-be and her guests.